Trump's culture wars take over American sports

 Football is not the first area of national life to experience the turbulence stirred by Trump's status-quo rattling election victory last year.

 The President's unique, politically incorrect style has injected a jolt of resistance into late-night talk shows -- with comedians like Jimmy Kimmel leading a campaign to save Obamacare.
-Alec Baldwin's dark take on Trump has meanwhile helped drive the political conversation and returned the glory years of NBC's "Saturday Night Live."
+Alec Baldwin's dark take on Trump has meanwhile helped drive the political conversation and returned the glory years to NBC's "Saturday Night Live."

 Even as he reserved his deepest scorn for the NFL, the President's capacity to draw everyone within shouting distance into his web of controversy was obvious Sunday as he left the National Basketball Association, Major League Baseball and the National Hockey League with public relations headaches.

-The NHL's Pittsburgh Penguins for instance, found themselves on the end of a Twitter battering from some fans after Trump tweeted that the Stanley Cup winners accepted an invitation to visit him in the White House, hours after he had rescinded an invitation to NBA champions the Golden State Warriors, following criticism from the team's star player Stephen Curry.
+The NHL's Pittsburgh Penguins for instance, found themselves on the end of a Twitter battering from some fans after Trump tweeted that the Stanley Cup winners accepted an invitation to visit him in the White House, hours after he had rescinded an invitation to the NBA champion Golden State Warriors, following criticism from the team's star player Stephen Curry.
 Protests also seemed to be spreading to baseball.

 Trump's political play-by-play